krabobmkd/amigamame/README.md

  Bug reports, requests, ideas, love letters and maybe pull requests have one natural place: https://github.com/krabobmkd/amigamame/issues

- Most games are now at 80% of the native speed on a RPi3.
-Beta1 release with original source + O3 option gave around 40%.
-9 monthes of optimizations gave an average 100% speed gain.
+ Most games are now at 100% of the native speed on a RPi3.
+(Beta1 release with original source + O3 option gave around 40%.)

  You can switch on and off the linking of drivers with cmake options on top of: mame106\gamedrivers.cmake, which makes things very handy.
 This .cmake is generated with buildtools/mameMakToCmake that made it possible.
 Not all switch are tested and some sub-configurations may have some missing defines.
 In that case the correction should be made in mameMakToCmake, not the .cmake itself.